-The tuition and fees for each trimester are due in full at the time of registration.
+Tuition and fees are billed each trimester.
+Payment in full is required one week prior to the beginning of each session within the trimester.
 There are three trimesters per year.
 Eight (8) hours per trimester is considered a full load for financial aid purposes.
 The following fees and charges are current but are subject to change.